sparkflows/sparkflows-docs/docs/operations/logging.rst

 Logs in Fire Insights
 =====================

-In Fire Insights there are 3 processes which run:
+Below is the list of 3 processes that run in Fire Insights :

-* fire server
+* Fire server
-* fire engine
+* Fire engine
-* fire pyspark engine (If Pyspark is Configured)
+* Fire PySpark engine (If PySpark is configured.)

 Logs for Fire Web Server
 ------------------------

-The logs for Fire Web Server go into fireserver.log.
-The logging level is determined by the properties file conf/logback-spring.xml.
+The logs for Fire web server go into "fireserver.log".
+The logging level is determined by the properties file "conf/logback-spring.xml".

-As an Administrator, the Logs can be viewed from UI, once you login with Fire Insights application, you need to go inside ''ADMINISTRATION >> View Server Logs''
+As an administrator, the logs can be viewed from UI.
+Once you login with Fire Insights application, you need to go inside ``ADMINISTRATION >> View Server Logs``.

 .. figure:: ../_assets/operating/operations/fire-server-logs.PNG